lwh2099/lodestar/README.md

 # Lodestar

-A self-hosted macro + equity dashboard: check them all in one dashboard.
+A self-hosted macro + equity dashboard by Streamlit.

 ## Quick start